-4.1.
-How do we know the Orthodox Tradition is the right one?
+How do we know the Tradition of the Orthodox Church is the right one?

-To understand the correct Tradition, Protestants must study the history of the Church.
+Avoid pride in answering such a question, and instead approach this with understanding and patience.
+Remember that as a Protestant, the other person probably has limited knowledge about the history of the Church, the Ecumenical Councils, and the Church Fathers.
 Tracing back through time, no matter where we start, we will all arrive at the same Church, whose Faith has remained steadfast and unchanged since the beginning.
 Thankfully, many Protestants are doing this, and becoming Orthodox as a result!

-Unfortunately, Protestantism gave up the idea of true Christian unity a long time ago.
-Its believers find it ridiculous to think there might be only one Christian Faith.
-In the absence of true unity, they have created a false one through relativism.
-In other words, the only belief they condemn is one that makes exclusive claims about the Truth (Orthodoxy, and Catholicism).
+In the absence of true unity, Protestantism has created a false one through relativism.
+In other words, the only belief Protestants often condemn is one that makes exclusive claims about the Truth.

 - Loves God with his whole heart and is empty of pride;